-In addition to these specific instructions, you should also use the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G.
+General Instructions.
+In addition to these specific instructions, you should also use the 2012 General Instructions for Certain Information Returns.
 Those general instructions include information about the following topics.

 - Backup withholding.

 - Electronic reporting requirements.

-- Penalties.
+- · Penalties.

-- When and where to file.
+- · When and where to file.

 - Taxpayer identification numbers.

-- Statements to recipients.
+- · Statements to recipients.

 - Corrected and void returns.

-- Other general topics.
+- · Other general topics.

-You can get the general instructions from the IRS website at www.irs.gov or by calling 1-800-TAX-FORM (1-800-829-3676).
+You can get the general instructions at IRS.gov or by calling 1-800-TAX-FORM (1-800-829-3676).